codacy/pulse-user-docs/docs/metrics/accelerate-changes.md

 ### Time to open

-An approximation of the time it takes for a change or feature to be developed:
+An estimate of the time $t_o$ it takes for a change or feature to be developed:

 $$
 t_o=T_O - T_{FC}